hackclub/winter/DanielQeli.md

 18. Set up wireless settings tuning with vesc-tool
 19. Adjust throttle curves, motor sensors, and regenerative braking to preference
 20. Test ride again, this time receiving metrics from vesc-tool
-21. Readjust if necessary - First revision is complete!
+21. Reajust if necessary - First revision is complete!

 ## Budget